devsudipta/Event-Website/README.md

 Hello,
 This is Sudipta Roy Akash.
 I am a CSE student.
-email: sudiptorobakash@gmail.com | Phone: +8801686902689 |Personal Website: www.sudiptoroy.com
+email: dev@sudiptaroy.info | Phone: +8801686902689 |Personal Website: www.sudiptoroy.com

 Any types of programing type problems i can give you the solution.